Vehicle computerised diagnostics Mobile service -

 Automotive diagnostics involves more than plugging in a scan tool to read faults.

-Motor trade experience combined with continuing professional development of staff through system manufacturer training courses aids vehicle system diagnosis & repair.
+Extensive Motor trade experience combined with continuing professional development of staff through manufacturer system training courses aids vehicle system diagnosis & repair.

 The Controller Area Bus Network or CAN network allows data communicaton between various computer modules fitted to a vehicle.
 CAN faults may include broken wiring.
 Configuration of modules on a CAN network can lead to faults with one module affecting other modules which may also be used as a diagnostic feature where computers or control units are monitored as part of the network.